 The Bank is also subject to the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
 Dodd-Frank Act reforms include heightened consumer protection, revised regulation of over-the-counter derivatives markets, restrictions on proprietary trading and the ownership and sponsorship of private investment funds by banks and their affiliates (referred to as the Volcker Rule), imposition of heightened prudential standards, and broader application of leverage and risk-based capital requirements.
 The Volcker Rule impacts our global activities as its reach extends to the Bank and each of its subsidiaries and affiliates (subject to certain exceptions and exclusions).
 The Bank has an enterprise wide compliance program to meet the requirements of the Volcker Rule, which became effective on July 21, 2015.
-During 2019, the five federal agencies responsible for overseeing the Volcker Rule passed certain changes to the Rule.
-The Bank is assessing the impact of the changes, which it believes will not be material.
+During 2019, the five federal agencies responsible for overseeing the Volcker Rule passed certain changes to the Rule, which are not material to the Bank's operations.

 The Bank is subject to the enhanced prudential standards and early remediation requirements of sections 165 (implemented by Regulation YY) and 166 of the Dodd-Frank Act (the "FBO Rule") for bank holding companies and foreign banking organizations.
 With respect to foreign banking organizations, the overall intent of Section 165 and Regulation YY is to strengthen the regulation of the U.S. operations of foreign banking organizations by requiring home country capital certification consistent with the Basel capital framework, home country capital stress tests comparable to U.S. standards, maintenance of a liquidity buffer for U.S. branches and agencies and establishment of a U.S. risk committee with the appointment of a U.S. Chief Risk Officer.
 The Bank has a Chief Risk Officer for the U.S., a U.S. Risk Committee and complies with the FBO Rule.
 The Bank is not currently required to form a U.S. intermediate holding company under the FBO Rule.
-On October 2019, the Federal Reserve finalized its rules to further tailor the regulatory framework for enhanced prudential standards and the U.S. Basel III capital and liquidity requirements applicable to domestic banking organizations and foreign banking organizations (FBOs).
-The Bank is assessing the impact of these rules, which it believes will not be material.
+On October 2019, the Federal Reserve finalized its rules to further tailor the regulatory framework for enhanced prudential standards and the U.S. Basel III capital and liquidity requirements applicable to domestic banking organizations and foreign banking organizations (FBOs), with which the Bank is complying.

 The SEC has taken several steps toward completing its regulatory framework for security-based swap dealers and majority security-based swap participants, as required under the Dodd-Frank Act.
 The SEC unanimously adopted final rules providing the registration process for security-based swap dealers and majority security-based swap participants, including the detailed forms that registrants will be required to file.
-The Bank, which is currently registered as a swap dealer with the CFTC, anticipates that it will be required to register as a security-based swap dealer with the SEC.
+The Bank, which is currently registered as a swap dealer with the CFTC, anticipates registering as a security-based swap dealer with the SEC in 2021.